Shared book-reading: Start young and read often

 Preschoolers and school age children may need help engaging in a conversation about the book, and this is fine.
 The point is for the adult and the child to share the activity.
 Following the child’s answer with another question is a good way to extend the conversation and broaden the child’s concepts related to the conversation.
 Experts also suggest that adults follow the child’s interests when selecting literature to share with young children.
 Finally, using specific praise and encouragement when a child attempts to verbally interact will support his/her active participation.

 The process of shared book-reading can also facilitate higher-level thinking skills needed for acquiring literacy skills.
 Adults can scaffold cognitive processes by using techniques such as open-ended questioning and the use of descriptive language.
-Asking open-ended questions help children develop memory capacity and analytic skills and, among other cognitive processes, are necessary for higher-level thinking.
+Asking open-ended questions helps children develop memory capacity and analytic skills and, among other cognitive processes, are necessary for higher-level thinking.
 Using descriptive language not only builds vocabulary, but it also lends richness to the literacy experience of shared book-reading.

 Shared book-reading is a well-supported strategy in early literacy learning literature.
 The joint position statement of the National Association for the Education of Young Children and the International Reading Association suggests that reading aloud to young children is one of the most effective early literacy strategies available to preschool educators and.